 Fleeting, Michel Couvreur, 47%, Single Oloroso Cask, 1995

 A very obscure bottler with some interesting cask choices for finishes.
 The one I tried didn’t give me much information about the distillery or the region.
 The nose reminded me of the sweet wine finishes that Bruichladdich produced.
-This winey sweetness gives a lot of fruit flavours but comes off as a bit strange.
+This winey sweetness gives a lot of fruit flavours but comes off as a bit odd.
+Very interesting, but hard to pin down on such short notice.

 Old Rip van Winkle 10yo, 45%